 Were those game-changing comebacks indicative of a man who can change games, or of a manager who consistently gets his selection wrong?

 After that 4-0 defeat to Villa in February 2006, McClaren was 150-1 to become the next England manager; three months later his appointment was confirmed after the FA were embarrassingly turned down by their clear first choice, World Cup winner Luiz Felipe Scolari.

-Given McClaren’s long standing as a national team coach under Sven Goran Eriksson, the feeling was very much that the Boro man had risen to the England job by default rather than by design.
-(Oddly, his successor at Middlesbrough, Gareth Southgate, would find himself in the exact same position 10 years later.
-Steve Agnew for England in 2026?)
+Given McClaren’s standing as a national team coach under Sven Goran Eriksson, the feeling was very much that the Boro man had risen to the England job by default rather than by design.

 As a result, McClaren’s appointment divided the fans from the pundits.
 Fifty-six per cent of the respondents to a BBC poll predicted that McClaren would not make a good England manager, despite the vocal backing of respected commentators like Ferguson, Eriksson, Alan Hansen, and Sir Trevor Brooking.

-On this occasions, the fans were right.
+On this occasion, the fans were right.
 McClaren’s tenure as England manager began with mockery over his newly whitened teeth, made all the more conspicuous by McClaren’s tendency towards a big toothy smile.

 Public relations didn’t get any better from there, and his England reign ended with ignominious failure under an umbrella.

 Scott Carson practically tossed Nico Kranjcar’s tame 35-yarder into his own goal in the eighth minute of a 3-2 defeat against Croatia, causing England to miss out on a major tournament for the first time in 14 years and damning all managers in England to stand unprotected in the rain forevermore.